 The rows are lettered A (front / lowest) to S (back / highest) and seat numbers go from 1 (closest to Farm Curve) to 165 (closest to Village corner).

 Village B grandstand at Silverstone is on the left hand side of Village A, as you sit in the stands and look at the track.
-It is actually past the apex of Village corner, so whilst the track doesn’t run directly in front of you here you still have a great view of Village, the Loop and Aintree.
+It actually extends past the apex of Village corner in the higher seat numbers, so whilst the track might not run directly in front of you here you have an amazing view of Village, the Loop and Aintree.
 Village B is also South-East facing

 For the MotoGP races Village B is known as the Marquez Fan Stand.

 Village B has a great view of Village, the Loop and Aintree.
+But not so much of a view of Farm Curve.
 To see more of the action as it heads down the Wellington Straight you again need to be in the top row or two.
 Or, sit on the extreme left hand side of the stand so you can watch the cars as they come past you down Wellington.

-Being positioned closer to the outfield section, from the higher rows you can actually see over the fence to Maggots and Becketts, and a bit of Chapel.
-There might be a few structures and fences that are slightly in the way, but from here you can see most of the action on that bit of the track too.
+Being positioned closer to the outfield section, from the higher rows you can actually just about see over the fence to Maggots and Becketts, and a bit of Chapel.
+There might be a few structures and fences that are slightly in the way, but from here you can see most of the action on that bit of the track too, albeit only a short glimpse.

 Below is the seating Plan for Village B grandstand.
 Enter your name and email in the boxes below and the full hi-res plan will be sent straight to your inbox.